Tony Evans and Kingdom Race Theology

-If you are white, American, and Christian, and if you think and wonder about things, you’ve probably thought and wondered recently about race and gender.
-If you are anything like me, you’ve probably wondered about glacier mice, too, but that’s another topic.
-If you haven’t wondered about any of these things, if they’ve never even crossed your mind, and if you’re positive about the truth of everything you’ve learned and experienced up ’til now, well, there’s likely nothing for you here.
+If you are white, American, and Christian, and if you think and wonder about things, then you’ve thought and wondered about race and gender.
+If you are anything like me, you’ve wondered about glacier mice, too, but that’s another topic.
+Maybe you haven’t wondered about these things?
+Maybe they’ve never even crossed your mind, and maybe you’re positive about the truth of everything you’ve learned and experienced up ‘til now.
+If so, well, there’s likely nothing for you here.
+Good luck.

 Old White Christians

 These old white Christians – only one black guy attends with any regularity – decided that we need to bone up on race and race theory.
-I admit to having some weirdness about this.
-I’m a molecular and evolutionary biologist and am pretty darned sure that we did away with the idea of race twenty or thirty years ago with a deepened understanding of genetics.
-I still think we were right about it and still think that male and female is best and accurately defined by the size and cost of your sex cells.
-If you’re wondering, females – in general – have large and expensive sex cells.
-Males – in general – tend to have a whole lot of cheap cells.
-Science shuns truth-seeking, but the genetics of race and gender are true whether you’re from Gambia, Iceland, or downtown Seattle.
-It’s true where I live in the deep-ish South where we have the added complexity of five hundred years of economics and culture.
+I admit to harboring some weirdness about this.
+I’m a molecular and evolutionary biologist who is pretty darned sure that we did away with the idea of race twenty or thirty years ago with a deepened understanding of genetics.
+I still think we were right.

 Kingdom Race Theology

-My recommendation today is Dr. Tony Evens’ short study on what he calls Kingdom Race Theology, a fancy label for a mostly Baptist theology of human beings.
+My recommendation today is Dr. Tony Evens‘ short study on what he calls Kingdom Race Theology, a fancy label for a mostly Baptist theology of human beings.
 This, of course, is offered in opposition to Critical Race Theory which Evens’ argues is divisive and historically untenable.
-I’m guessing that proponents of Critical Race Theory assume and intend for it to be divisive as they seek its use to right historical and cultural wrongs.
-Evens doesn’t, however, ignore racism or slavery, or history and claims on the grounds of Independence National Historic Park in Philadelphia, that the Liberty Bell is still broken.
+I’m guessing that proponents of Critical Race Theory assume and intend for it to be divisive as they use it to right historical and cultural wrongs.
+Evens doesn’t, however, ignore racism, slavery, or history and claims on the grounds of Independence National Historic Park in Philadelphia, that the Liberty Bell is still broken.
 Evens’ primary thesis aligns with anti-racism: when the church is silent, the kingdom of hell prevails.
-His detractors shrug these statements off as something expected from a Black man playing a white Christian game.
+Detractors shrug these statements off as something expected from a Black man playing a white Christian game.

 Evans continues and talks about historical and current racism and the George Floyd episode as characterized by ‘systemic racism.’
-He argues here in the same vein as Critical Race Theorists that this is a mindless kind of racism left over in culture when individual laws are struck down but have embedded their ideas into the fabric of the nation’s thinking and culture.
+He argues here in the same vein as Critical Race Theorists that this is a mindless racism that festers in culture even after racist laws are struck down, but leave embedded ideas into the fabric of the nation’s thinking.
 It is the job of the Christian, he says, it’s the job of everyone standing on the hill over a city, to shine a light of love and respect and acceptance for brothers and sisters everywhere to form that one union, under G. It’s not enough, people say, to shun racism, but it’s even more important to do the right thing and crush it when we see it.
 To seek it out and eradicate it.

 I think Evens would agree with this.
-Indeed, I think he would agree that it is our job, the job of all who call themselves Christians, to call for unity and to seek out places where unity remains hidden.
-It is what we ask for when we pray, thy kingdom come, thy will be done, on earth as it is in heaven.
+Indeed, I think he would agree that it is our job, the job of all who call themselves Christians, to call for unity and to seek out places where racism remains hidden and accepted.
+It is exactly what we ask for when we pray: thy kingdom come, thy will be done, on earth as it is in heaven.
 As in so many things, it’s our job to be the hands and feet of G.

 Thanks so much for reading.
 Can you think of someone who would like the post?
 Please mail it to them or share it with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again and feel free to comment!